-At the end of the World War II, the whole world was experiencing so much chaos that the major Western governments felt the need to create a system to stabilize the global economy.
+At the end of World War II, the whole world was experiencing so much chaos that the major Western governments felt the need to create a system to stabilize the global economy.

 Known as the “Bretton Woods System,” the agreement set the exchange rate of the US dollar against gold.
-Which allowed all other currencies to be pegged against US dollar.
+Which allowed all other currencies to be pegged against the US dollar.

 This stabilized exchange rates for a while, but as the major economies of the world started to change and grow at different speeds, the rules of the system soon became obsolete and limiting.